lambda-dom/spell_rev_rev/components/patches/docs/readme.md

 7. Repulsion: aux spell sppr515d play visual opcode 215 power 2 -> 5.
 8. Insect Plague: mention that on a failed save vs. poison the victim panics for the round.
 9. Mass Regeneration: power of opcodes 0 -> 5.
-10. Animal growth: Use EFF opcode calls wrong eff. aux spell dvpr525d has undocumented strength and constitution bonuses opcodes, with wrong duration to boot.
+10. Animal growth: Use EFF opcode calls wrong eff.
+Aux spell dvpr525d has undocumented strength and constitution bonuses opcodes, with wrong duration to boot.
 Deleted.
 If the strength bonuses are to be kept then they must be documented; the constitution bonus does not make not much sense though, because the hps are already being raised.